syncfusion-content/javascript-docs/js/Introduction/Include-only-the-needed-Widgets.md

-* Now click on the **Proceed****icon** to request for the Custom script and css file generation for the required controls.
+* Now click on the **Proceed** **icon** to request for the Custom script and css file generation for the required controls.

 ![](Include-only-the-needed-Widgets_images/Include-only-the-needed-Widgets_img6.png)
 {:.image }

-Figure 9: Custom Script Generator utility displaying Proceed icon {:.caption }
+    Custom Script Generator utility displaying Proceed icon {:.caption }